 A Bill to place a duty on the Secretary of State to ensure that patients spend no longer than 12 hours between arriving at the accident and emergency department of a hospital and being admitted to hospital, transferred for care elsewhere or discharged; to require the Secretary of State to publish proposals for measures to eliminate the provision of accident and emergency care services in corridors and other spaces not intended for the provision of such services; and for connected purposes.

-This bill would place a legal duty on the Secretary of State to ensure that patients spend no more than 12 hours in an accident and emergency department from arrival to admission, transfer, or discharge.
-It also requires the Secretary of State to publish proposals to stop A&E care being provided in corridors or other spaces not designed for treatment.
-In short, it aims to speed up emergency care and improve the use of A&E spaces.
+This Bill would require the government to ensure that patients arriving at hospital A&E do not spend more than 12 hours there before being admitted, transferred for care elsewhere, or discharged.
+It also requires the government to publish proposals to end A&E care being provided in corridors or other spaces not designed for care.
+The goal is to speed up patient flow and improve safety and dignity in A&E departments.

-The bill is at its 2nd reading in the House of Commons.
-If it progresses, it would move on to committee stage for detailed discussion.
+The bill has completed the first reading and is currently at the second reading in the House of Commons.
+If it advances, it would proceed to committee stage for detailed scrutiny, followed by further readings.

 Generated 21 February 2026